Curriculum > Co-Curricular Activities

 Co-Curricular Activities

-Learning is not only confined to the academic curriculum at the school premises;
+Learning is not only found in academic curriculum on school premises;

 Full Participation of Co-Curricular Activities by All Students

-All students have to join at least one co-curricular activity per year, except S5 and S7 students
+All students have to join at least one co-curricular activity per year, except S6 students

 • Participation in Uniform Group as a Core Curriculum for S1 Students